jamesaoverton/nagomi/services.md

 ## Acupuncture

 * Initial Consultation and Diagnosis $40 / 30mins
-* Acupuncture Treatment $80 / 60mins-75mins
+* Acupuncture Treatment $90 / 60mins-75mins
-* Quick Acupuncture $50 +consultation $10
+* Quick Acupuncture $60 + Quick consultation $10

 This service is for those who are interested in acupuncture treatment but never done before, those who don’t have insurance or those who want to get quick but concise treatment, THIS IS THE DAY!
 Please contact us if you have any questions or want to book with us!

 * Prenatal / Postnatal Acupuncture & Moxibustion $90 / 75mins
+* Fertility treatment acupuncture
+    * First visit with consultation $140
-* Fertility treatment acupuncture $90 / 75mins
+    * Return visit $90 / 75mins
-* Paediatric Acupuncture  $50
+* Paediatric Acupuncture  $25-50

 ## Cosmetic Acupuncture

-* Trial Session $77 / 40mins (NEW!!!)
-For someone want to try to see how it works!
 * Consultation $40
 * Facial Acupuncture $100 / 60mins
-* Beauty Acupuncture (Face + Body) $150 / 90 mins  (NEW!!!!!)
+* Beauty Acupuncture (Face + Body) $150 / 90 mins
-* Luxury Package (NEW!!!!!)
-(Face + body + head acupuncture + facial treatment) $250  / 120mins
+* Luxury Package (Face + body + head acupuncture + facial treatment) $250  / 120mins

 This cosmetic treatment is said to help make skin look younger, smoother, and all-around healthier NATURALLY.